 Pending Genentech Property Tax Assessment Appeals.
-There are also currently outstanding appeals brought by Genentech with respect to the assessed values of its property for tax years 2000 through 2005.
+There are currently outstanding appeals before the AAB brought by Genentech, Inc. ("Genentech") with respect to the assessed values of its property for tax years 2000 through 2005.
 Genentech's appeal applications routinely claim a 50% reduction in the value of its properties as assessed by the County.
 In considering the Genentech assessment appeals, the AAB has determined that for several appeals for tax year 2003, Genentech is entitled to have its application values applied.
-Depending upon interest and the precise calculations used to determine the reduction of assessed value, the total refund and interest at issue for those 2003 tax year appeals is currently estimated to be between \$5 million and \$7 million.
-There are currently two lawsuits challenging the AAB's decision.
-The Assessor filed a Writ of Mandate which was decided in the Assessor's favor on May 4, 2018.
-The Court remanded the matter to the AAB with instructions to increase certain costs included in Genentech's assessment by approximately \$500 million.
-In August 2018, Genentech appealed the Superior Court's decision.
-A decision on Genentech's appeal is not expected for at least 18 months.
-In February 2018, Genentech also filed an action for refund challenging the remaining portion of the AAB decision.
-That matter is set for trial in February 2019.
-Presently, the value of Genentech's claims in that suit is unclear, but if Genentech prevails, then a refund of \$6.7 million or more may be due.
+Depending upon interest and the precise calculations used to determine the reduction of assessed value, which are still to be decided by the AAB, the total refund and interest thereon, due from all affected taxing entities, is currently estimated to be between \$7 million and \$17 million.
+The County Assessor filed a Writ of Mandate on August 24, 2016 seeking review of a portion of the AAB decision.
+On July 27, 2018 the court entered judgment in favor of the County Assessor and remanded the matter to the AAB.
+Genentech appealed that decision on August 10, 2018.
+On June 26, 2020 the Court of Appeals reversed and remanded the matter to the Superior Court for implementation consistent with its decision.
+The result in that matter does not change the County's obligation with respect to refund amounts to Genentech.
+Genentech has also filed separate claims against the County related to the AAB's decision.
+That action has not yet been scheduled for trial due to COVID-19 pandemic related delays.
+The parties are in the process of mediating the matter.
+Regardless of the outcome of the lawsuit, a minimum of approximately \$6.7 million in refunds, plus interest, will be due to Genentech, of which approximately \$900,000 would be the County's share.